blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

 - :ref:`Image.load_tga_from_buffer <class_Image_method_load_tga_from_buffer>`
 - :ref:`Image.load_webp_from_buffer <class_Image_method_load_webp_from_buffer>`

-Several image formats can also be saved by Godot at runtime using the following
+Several image formats can also be saved by Blazium at runtime using the following
 methods:

 - :ref:`Image.save_png <class_Image_method_save_png>`